-Credit Rating of Eurobank Group
+Credit Rating of Eurobank

-On 04/09/2024, Fitch Ratings has upgraded Eurobank S.A.'s and Eurobank Ergasias Services and Holdings S.A.'s Long-Term Issuer Default Ratings (IDRs) to 'BB+' from 'BB', and Viability Ratings (VRs) to 'bb+' from 'bb'.
-The Outlooks on the Long-Term IDRs are Positive.
+On 01/04/2025, Fitch Ratings has upgraded Eurobank S.A.'s and Eurobank Ergasias Services and Holdings S.A.'s Long-Term Issuer Default Ratings (IDRs) to 'BBB-' from 'BB+', and Viability Ratings (VRs) to 'bbb-' from 'bb+'.
+The Outlooks on the Long-Term IDRs are stable.